WarnerMedia/aws-fast-fixes/kms-key-rotation/README.md

   --error           print error info only
-  --timestamp       Output log with timestamp and toolname --region REGION   Only Process Specified Region --actually-do-it  Actually Perform the action
+  --timestamp       Output log with timestamp and toolname --region REGION   Only Process Specified Region --profile PROFILE  Use this CLI profile (instead of default or env credentials) --actually-do-it  Actually Perform the action
 ```